GfellerLab/SuperCell/README.md

 If you plan to use SuperCell or any data provided with the script in any for-profit application, you are required to obtain a separate license.
-To do so, please contact
-<a href="mailto:eauffarth@licr.org" class="email">eauffarth@licr.org</a>
-at the Ludwig Institute for Cancer Research Ltd.
+To do so, please contact <eauffarth@licr.org> at the Ludwig Institute for Cancer Research Ltd.

 If required, FOR-PROFIT USERS are also expected to have proper licenses for the tools used in SuperCell, including the R packages igraph, RANN,